objcio/OptimizingCollections/README.md

 ## The Book

-I wrote a 60-page book to explain the implementation of each of these data structures in detail.
-The book is available as a [pay-what-you-want ebook on Gumroad][gumroad], in nicely formatted PDF and EPUB variants.
-Buying the book also gets you an Xcode Playground that includes the entire text of the book along with fully editable, live code.
+I'm writing a short book to explain the implementation of each of these data structures in detail.
+You can download the beta preview of the book as a [60+-page pay-what-you-want ebook][gumroad], in nicely formatted PDF and EPUB variants.
+Buying the book also gets you an Xcode Playground that includes the entire text along with fully editable, live code.
 You can open the playground in the iOS Playgrounds app, or in Xcode on Mac.

 [![Book Cover](Images/Gumroad Cover@2x.png)][gumroad]

 [gumroad]: https://gum.co/OptimizingCollections

+(Naturally, buying the book now also gives you easy access to future updates later.)

-Any amount you may choose to pay is greatly appreciated: it helps me keep writing stuff like this rather than working on commercial projects.
+Any amount you may choose to pay is greatly appreciated: it helps me keep doing stuff like this rather than working on commercial projects.
 This book is my first experimental step in publishing my own writing.
 If feedback is encouraging, I'll definitely write more.
 But if you're short on money, there is no shame in getting the book for free.